 Chinos are great because they can take to a variety of different looks, from casual to dressy, with ease, and they're a great transition from denim.
 Here are few fresh new ways to upgrade your chino vibes and maximize their versatility.

-Look 3: Chinos, printed or check button down, knit or cotton/linen tie, penny loafers or double monks
+Look 3: Grey Chinos, printed or check button down, knit or cotton/linen tie, penny loafers or double monks

-We’re big fans of wearing a tie because you want to, not because you have to and this combination straddles the line between casual and formal in a really stylish way.
+We’re big fans of wearing a tie because you want to, not because you have to and this combination with grey chinos straddles the line between casual and formal in a really stylish way.
 And while we can't guarantee success, showing up to your next date wearing knit tie definitely increases the odds of you getting another date (among other things).

 If you’re wearing a suit 4 or 5 days a week, wearing that same suit to a weekend event like a party or wedding can feel a little bit, well, boring.
-Leave the fools wearing their Monday-through-Thursday suits to a wedding in your stylish and enviable wake and dress up your chinos to the nines.
+Leave the fools wearing their Monday-through-Thursday suits to a wedding in your stylish and enviable wake and dress up some olive chinos to the nines.
 This look is perfect for any event with a medium level of formality or an afternoon/evening start time.